awsdocs/amazon-personalize-developer-guide/doc_source/API_UBS_PutEvents.md

 # PutEvents<a name="API_UBS_PutEvents"></a>

 Records user interaction event data\.
+For more information see [PutEvents Operation](recording-events.md#event-record-api)\.

 ## Request Syntax<a name="API_UBS_PutEvents_RequestSyntax"></a>